LeNPaul/physics-in-motion/README.md

 This repository contains the code that is used in the current Physics in Motion website.

-## Project Timeline

-* Phase 1 [done]:
-  * Implement account creation and user sign-in.
-  * Migrate old course content from current placeholder site to new site.

-* Phase 2:
-  * Create simple quizzes for lessons to review lessons.
-  * Create animations to demonstrate concepts and ideas.

-* Phase 3:
-  * Develop interactive modules to demonstrate concepts and ideas.
-  * Increase audience range.

 ## Server Setup

 The Physics in Motion web application is hosted on a Digitalocean server.
 The specifications and configurations for [creating the current server](https://www.digitalocean.com/docs/droplets/how-to/create/) as follows: